 About me

-Lawyers and scientists/technologists tend to take very different approaches to technology and technology law, partly because of differences in mindsets/culture, and partly because unanticipated communications gaps may arise from their sometimes using the same words for different concepts, and different words for the same concepts.
-I would very much like to help to bridge that divide and to encourage a multi-disciplinary, collaborative approach to both technology and law, including law-making.
-I am also passionate about bridging the divide between theory and practice that can occur too often in law.
+Lawyers and scientists/technologists tend to take very different approaches to technology and tech law.
+Partly this is because of differences in mindsets/culture, and partly it's because unanticipated communications gaps may arise from their sometimes using the same words for different concepts, and different words for the same concepts.
+I'd very much like to help bridge that divide, and to encourage a multi-disciplinary, collaborative approach to both technology and law, including law-making: please now see my book on tech/security for lawyers/others.
+I'm also passionate about bridging the divide between theory and practice that can occur too often in law.
 An impossible task? - it might seem so, but one reviewer noted that my first solo book brought '...an unrivalled level of accessibility to the table, whereby explanations are technical enough to satisfy those in academia and practice, but also, are succinct enough to take it beyond the niche of specialists.
 It is a text which exerts a key quality often missed in books of this nature and it is refreshing to see that intellectual stimulation and practical accessibility are two compatible concepts which can coexist...'
 (Daniel Davenport, European Journal of Law & Technology (EJLT), Vol 10, No. 2, 2019).

-Please scroll down beyond my contact details for my summary
+Below my contact details please find my summary bio.

-- Mentioned in Legal 500's 2021 rankings for data protection, privacy and cybersecurity practice area in London, Sept 2021, as a key lawyer at Fieldfisher.
+- Previously mentioned in Legal 500's 2021 rankings for data protection, privacy and cybersecurity practice area in London, Sept 2021, as a key lawyer at Fieldfisher.
 Client testimonials:

 - 'Kuan Hon is an outstanding lawyer, with a PhD-level of technical knowledge of the products and services that our company develops and sells'.